klee1611/cookiecutter-fastapi-mongo/README.md

 cookiecutter gh:klee1611/cookiecutter-fastapi-mongo
 ```

-After the project folder is created, all packages required will be installed automatically.
+After the project folder is created, all packages required will be installed automatically with uv.
 **All subsequent steps below should be run inside the newly created project directory.**

 ### Edit Environment Variables